nim-lang/Nim/doc/manual.rst

   {.passc: gorge("pkg-config --cflags sdl").}

-LocalPassc pragma
+localPassC pragma
 -----------------
-The `localPassc` pragma can be used to pass additional parameters to the C compiler, but only for the C/C++ file that is produced from the Nim module the pragma resides in:
+The `localPassC` pragma can be used to pass additional parameters to the C compiler, but only for the C/C++ file that is produced from the Nim module the pragma resides in:

 .. code-block:: Nim
   # Module A.nim
   # Produces: A.nim.cpp
-  {.localPassc: "-Wall -Werror".} # Passed when compiling A.nim.cpp
+  {.localPassC: "-Wall -Werror".} # Passed when compiling A.nim.cpp

 PassL pragma